dalcorso/thermo_pw/thermo_pw_help.md

 <p align="justify"> Before using <code>thermo_pw</code>, please apply the
 patches given below.</p>

-**Patches for the git version:
+**Patches for the git version**:

-**Patches for thermo_pw.1.2.0**:
+**Patches for thermo_pw.1.2.1**:
 * The phonon dispersions have a wrong scale when the dynamical matrices are written in the old format.
 Change as described in:
-<a href="https://github.com/dalcorso/thermo_pw/commit/3bbabc9b903a1255012f6cc0927cac705645f05b">commit 3bbabc9</a>.
+<a href="https://github.com/dalcorso/thermo_pw/commit/3bbabc9b903a1255012f6cc0927cac705645f05b">commit 3bbabc9</a> (Present also in version 1.2.0).

+**Patches for thermo_pw.1.2.0**:

 * When what='elastic_costants_t' a bug in QE prevents the use of use_free_energy=.TRUE. and elastic_algorithm='energy_std'.
 Add the instruction: